 - Training group members in financial management, entrepreneurship, improved farming methodologies, climate resilience, rain water harvesting and solar energy.

-The project will support 14,000 people with disabilities across four new districts in Rwanda (Nyanza, Ruhango, Rutsiro and Rusizi), helping them to work sustainably and making a lasting impact on lives.
+The project aims to support 14,000 people with disabilities across four districts in Rwanda (Nyanza, Ruhango, Rutsiro and Rusizi), helping them to work sustainably and making a lasting impact on lives.

 This programme is supported by the Scottish Government’s International Development Fund.